Key takeaways

 Who this guide is for and what you will learn

-Stretch Zoho or Tally with BI, buy specialised revenue recognition software, or use AI Accountant as a middle path, this guide helps you choose, price, and implement.
+Stretch Tally with BI, buy specialised revenue recognition software, or use AI Accountant as a middle path.
+This guide helps you choose, price, and implement.

-For deeper context on the standard, see the Ind AS 115 five step model, the Grant Thornton overview on Ind AS 115, the ClearTax explanation of Ind AS 115, and CAclubindia audit verification guidance.
+For deeper context on the standard, see the ICAI Ind AS standards page, the Grant Thornton overview on Ind AS 115, and the MCA portal for the latest Ind AS notifications.

 Why revenue recognition in India is uniquely challenging